hyperstack-org/hyperstack/docs/client-dsl/components.md

 # Hyperstack Component DSL

-Hyperstack Component DSL is a set of class and instance methods that are used to describe React components and render the user-interface.
+The Hyperstack Component DSL is a set of class and instance methods that are used to describe React components and render the user-interface.

 The DSL has the following major areas:

-* The `Hyperstack::Component` mixin or your own `HyperComponent` class
+* The `HyperComponent` class
 * HTML DSL elements
 * Component Lifecycle Methods \(`before_mount`, `render`, `after_mount`, `after_update`, `after_error`\)
 * The `param` and `render` methods